tuenti/simtron/README.md

 Simtron forget it please
 ```

-the **please** wor¡d is not required, but, you know, we need gentile, also when talking to bots (remember terminator).
+the **please** word is not required but, you know, we need to be gentile, also when talking to bots (remember terminator).

 ## Edit sim card data in catalog